SeigneurLefou/Alfred-Stewart/README.md

 ```

 ## TODO List
-- [ ] Add User function folder with one file by user function for load and delete more clean
+- [ ] Add user function for Reload and Delete more clean
+- [ ] Add other langage for user function like bash, C or C++, with command macroc, macrocpp, and macrosh
-- [ ] Add basic function like shutdown reboot or other
+- [ ] Add basic shutdown reboot or other
 - [ ] Add Alfred library with basic function can be used.
-- [ ] Add Reload command for reload user command
-- [ ] Add Delete command for delete user command
-- [ ] Add other langage for user function like bash, C or C++, with command macroc, macrocpp, and macrosh